benror4/benr.github.io/about.md

 permalink: /about/
 ---

-I write about things I'm exploring and post projects I'm building.
-This site is intentionally minimal.
-Expect frequent changes.
+This is where I write stuff, showcase, and store projects.
+Site is minimal on purpose, I want the focus to be on the content.